zammad/zammad-admin-documentation/system/subscription/index.rst

       Email.

    Paid instance
-      If you're a paying customer and cancelled your subscription, the instance removal will take place the day after your last subscription day.
+      If you're a paying customer and canceled your subscription, the instance removal will take place the day after your last subscription day.

 Can removed instances be restored?